 January-March: Expressions of interest open to register for project

-May: Design Thinking Workshop (in-person)
+May: Design Thinking Workshop (online), Tuesday 23rd May, 4pm – 5pm

-June-August: Monthly zoom drop in times with MOD. team for project feedback and tips
+July-August: Monthly zoom drop in times with MOD. team for project feedback and tips

 8 September: Submission of final design solutions to MOD.